 What’s the difference between investing vs. gambling?
-Well the simple answer is math, but there’s more to it than that.
+The simple answer is math, but there’s more to it than that.

 In my mid-teens, I went to Atlantic City with my family for an evening on the boardwalk.
-I was deeply interested in money for someone my age so the idea of gambling was intriguing, to say the least.
+I was deeply interested in money for someone my age, so gambling intrigued me.

-Of course, you must be over the age of 21 to enter the casino floor in Atlantic City.
-But kids are allowed inside the hotels.
+You must be over the age of 21 to enter the casino floor in Atlantic City, but kids are allowed inside the hotels.
 We entered one of the glitzy hotels owned by a certain famed politician at the time, and my parents went to play a few slots.

-Back at the beach house, I gave my Mom $3 in quarters and asked her to play them in a slot machine for me.
+Hours earlier at the beach house, I gave my Mom $3 in quarters and asked her to play them for me in a slot machine.
 I gave her strict instructions to play one quarter at a time and to walk away with the proceeds after playing all 12 coins.

 Clearly, I had a lot to learn about investing vs. gambling.

-After a decade of attending bachelor parties in Atlantic City and Las Vegas, I’ve learned that I’m bad at gambling.
+After a decade of attending bachelor parties in Atlantic City and Las Vegas, I learned that I’m bad at gambling.

 I lack the discipline to play “like you’re supposed to” in blackjack.